Hawaiian Pidgin: History

 In the 19th and 20th centuries, Hawaiian Pidgin started to be used outside the plantation between ethnic groups.
 In the 1980s, two educational programs were established which were taught in Hawaiian Pidgin to help students learn Standard English.
 Public school children learned Hawaiian Pidgin from their classmates and parents.
 Living in a community mixed with various cultures led to the daily usage of Hawaiian Pidgin, which caused the language to expand.
 It was easier for school children of different ethnic backgrounds to speak Hawaiian Pidgin than to learn another language.
 Children who grew up learning and speaking this language expanded Hawaiian Pidgin as it was their first language, or mother tongue.
 For this reason, linguists generally consider Hawaiian Pidgin to be a creole language.

-Hawaiian Pidgin is said to have since been decreolized (Romaine, 1994), especially in Oʻahu, Hawaiʻi which holds the largest population of the islands.
+Hawaiian Pidgin is said to have since been decreolized (Romaine, 1994), especially in Oʻahu, Hawaiʻi, which holds the largest population of the islands.
 This is due to capitalism and economic changes on the islands that were implemented by the United States.
 Furthermore, tourism and technology have made the English language more utilized in Hawaiʻi, which has led to the endangerment of Hawaiian Pidgin.
 Hawaiian Pidgin was also not taught in public education nor does it have its own writing system.
-Consequently, Hawaiian Pidgin was thought of as a "low social status" and is only a memory of the plantations that many want to forget.
+Consequently, Hawaiian Pidgin was thought of as a "low social status" language and is only a memory of the plantations that many want to forget.
 This brought upon racial discrimination to those who spoke the language, which excluded children from school who spoke Hawaiian Pidgin.
 Even though people were against Hawaiian Pidgin, the language has since been strengthened and supported by young people who honor Hawaiian Pidgin and its origins.
+Hawaiian Pidgin is an integral part of Hawaiian identity and efforts to encourage and solidify pride in the language are becoming more common.

 Demographics and status

 A five-year survey that the U.S. Census Bureau conducted in Hawaiʻi revealed that many people spoke Hawaiian Pidgin as an additional language.
 As a result of this, the U.S. Census Bureau in 2015 added Hawaiian Pidgin to the list of official languages in the state of Hawaiʻi.

-In the last few decades, many Hawaiian residents have moved to the US mainland due to economic issues.
+In the last few decades, many residents of Hawaiʻi have moved to the US mainland due to economic issues.
 As a result, thousands of Pidgin speakers can be found in the other 49 states.

 Historically, teachers and policymakers have debated whether growing up speaking Hawaiʻi Creole English hinders the learning of Standard English.